Final State Gluon Emission in Deep-Inelastic Scattering at Next-to-Leading Twist: Full next-to-leading twist calculation

 One may easily observe that the second derivative of this expression with respect to $\vec{ k }_\perp$ at $\vec{ k }_\perp = 0$ is zero no matter whether the above mentioned large $Q^2$ assumption is used or not.
 Therefore, there is no contribution to the final medium modification kernel from this double pre-emission quark-gluon rescattering diagram.

 We have now completed calculations for all the nine central cut diagrams.
 Five of them have non-zero contributions to the medium modification kernel at the next-to-leading twist.
-If one only considers post-emission rescattering and assumes diagrams including pre-emission scattering is suppressed in the soft gluon limit, the number of contributing diagrams is reduced to three.
+If one only considers post-emission rescattering and assumes diagrams including pre-emission scattering is suppressed in the soft gluon limit, the number of contributing diagrams is reduced to five, including the two contributing non-central cut diagrams.
 However, we have shown that such suppression no longer exists when we take into account the $\vec{k}_\perp$-dependent phase factors in our calculations.
 The contributions from post-emission and pre-emission rescatterings will be compared in detail later in Sec.~\ref{sec:level4}.